 Athletes need to programme their training year carefully so they can improve fitness, optimise performance, and peak during competition as well as reduce injury risk.

 Periodisation is key to planning a training programme and involves dividing the year into specific blocks with each block having a particular goal.

-These training blocks are referred to as cycles and periodisation divides training into three cycles; the macrocycle, mesocycle and the microcycle.
+These training blocks are referred to as cycles and periodisation divides training into three cycles; the macrocycle, mesocycle, and microcycle.

 The preparation period

-The length of the preparation period is depended on the sport, however, typically occurs 8-12 weeks before the start of competition.
+The length of the preparation period is depended on the sport, however, typically occurs 8-12 weeks before the start of the competition.
 Performers will block the preparation period into mesocycles.
-The first mesocycle will involve general conditioning, improving building aerobic fitness, strength, speed and flexibility.
+The first mesocycle will involve general conditioning, improving building aerobic fitness, strength, speed, and flexibility.

 Training will be high in volume and frequency.
 This general conditioning cycle is then followed by targeted cycles aimed at developing specific areas of fitness for example strength or speed.
 This may involve decreasing the volume of training but increasing the intensity.
 By the end of the preparation period, an athlete should be aiming to get to peak fitness for competition.

 The competition period

 Performers will focus on maintaining their fitness levels throughout their competitive season.
 The competition period will include more rest/recovery days as the athlete will be competing and training.
 The performer must aim to maintain peak fitness when competing.
 During this phase, athletes may focus on skills, strategies, and techniques.
 Training volume is reduced but the intensity is still high.